OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   ````

 1. Configure the app's configuration to call this function that was just added to setup the ADAL JS Angular provider.
 Open the **app.module.ts** file.
-1. In the declaration of the app, add another module to get injected into the app, immediately after injecting `ui.bootstrap`: `AdalAngular`:
+1. In the declaration of the app, add another module to get injected into the app, immediately after injecting `ui.bootstrap`.

   ````javascript
   var app = angular.module('expenseApp', [